maldoinc/wireup/docs/pages/index.md

 # :thread: WireUp

-Dependency and configuration injection library designed to provide a powerful and flexible way to manage and inject dependencies across your application, making it easier to develop, test, and maintain Python codebases.
+Dependency injection library designed to provide a powerful and flexible way to manage and inject dependencies across your application, making it easier to develop, test, and maintain Python codebases.